Moddable-OpenSource/moddable/documentation/base/worker.md

 `priority`  sets the worker's task priority.
 The default worker task priority is 1 (`tskIDLE_PRIORITY + 1`), the main Moddable JavaScript task priority is 4, and I/O tasks (serial, SPI, I2C) run at priority 10.
 Setting the `priority` too high could have a detrimental impact on your project's performance.

-For ESP32 users with multi-core processors, the `coreId` setting allows pinning the worker to a specific CPU core.
+For ESP32 users with multi-core processors, the `core` setting allows pinning the worker to a specific CPU core.
 By default, the ESP32 task scheduler redistributes worker tasks across cores to balance performance, which is usually the optimal setting.
 ESP32 normally runs Wi-Fi/BLE and system daemons on core 0, so pinning a worker on core 1 may improve real-time performance. `xsbug` displays the cores, and you can visually see each processor's usage.

 ### Sending a message to a worker